Bereketgebeyaw/asset_management/backend/AssetManagementAPI/README.md

 ### Production

 1. Publish the application:

    ```bash
    dotnet publish -c Release -o ./publish
    ```

 2. Deploy to your preferred hosting platform

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.